DistributedCollective/sovryn-dapp/packages/sdk/README.md

 if (permitTxData) {
   // ask user to sign the transaction with permitTxData as data signedPermit = await signPermit(permitTxData);
 }

+// If permit is possible and approval is not required, we can skip the approval step if (!permitTxData || permitTxData?.approvalRequired) {
+  // Check if we need to approve xusd token to be able to swap
+  // approveTxData will return the transaction data to be signed by the user
+  // In most cases it will only have `to` and `data` fields const approveTxData = await result.route.approve(xusdToken, sovToken, amount) if (approveTxData) {
+    // ask user to sign the transaction with approveTxData as data }
+}

 // Swap tokens